Skip to main content

 Adds are always allowed

 Adding margin is straightforward.
-The only constraint is your wallet USDC balance — the instruction transfers from your token account into the position’s vault PDA.
+The only constraint is your wallet USDC balance — adding margin moves USDC from your wallet into the position’s collateral.
 New collateral lifts your effective equity directly, which moves the liquidation price away from current mark.
 There is no upper bound and no health check needed on the add path: more collateral can only make a position safer.

 Removes are gated by a PnL-aware health check

-Removal runs the same check liquidate uses.
-After the proposed removal, the position’s health must still exceed the maintenance margin requirement (health > MMR, where MMR = 20 bps).
+Removal applies the same safety check as a liquidation.
+After the proposed removal, your position must still sit above the maintenance margin requirement (MMR = 40 bps venue-wide).
 The math — including how unrealized PnL feeds in — is documented in Liquidations.
-If the requested removal would drop health to or below MMR, the instruction fails before any tokens move.
+If the requested removal would drop your position to or below the maintenance margin requirement, the request is rejected before any funds move.
 You cannot accidentally remove yourself into a liquidatable state.

 If you want to take profit but keep the position open, partial close is usually cleaner than removing margin — it locks in PnL and reduces size proportionally, rather than just thinning the buffer.